PotatoFi/potatofi.github.io/_posts/2021-11-04-flooded-macintosh-se-restoration.md

 ![](assets/flooded-mac-se-restoration/IMG_0320.jpg)

-## Logic Board Removal
+### Logic Board Removal

 Next, I took the machine out to the garage to try to figure out how to get the logic board out.
 I don't have any photos of this, but I managed to get a screwdriver down to the battery and pop it out of the holder.
 Amazingly, it hadn't blown up.
+If you're interested in vintage Apple machines, know that batteries are the number 1 killers of these machine.
+If you haven't removed the battery from your vintage Mac, stop reading and go do it *right now*.

 I soaked the logic board rails in some WD-40 to try to loosen things up, and let it sit for a few hours.